Can you save seats on Southwest Airlines flights?

 So…Can you save seats on Southwest Airlines flights?

-Can you save seats on southwest airlines – the short answer
+Can you save seats on Southwest Airlines – the short answer

 The responses from Southwest are polite, courteous, and sympathetic, but they hold to the policy of not having a policy and say they don't disallow it unless it disrupts the boarding process.
 I have never seen that happen but I get how that could turn ugly.